lpsinger/userguide/procedures/searches.rst

 rate is then estimated by counting accidental coincidences louder than a given candidate, i.e. with a higher statistic value.

+**SPIIR** [#SPIIR]_ [#SPIIRThesis]_ applies summed parallel infinite impulse response (IIR) filters to approximate matched-filtering results.
+It selects high-SNR events from each detector and finds coherent responses from other detectors.
+It constructs a background statistical distribution by time-shifting detector data one hundred times over a week to evaluate foreground candidate significance.

 Unmodeled Search
 ----------------

-**cWB** [#cWB]_ is an excess power algorithm to identify short-duration gravitational wave-like signals.
-It uses a wavelet transformation to identify time-frequency pixels which can be grouped in a single cluster if they satisfy neighboring conditions.
+**cWB** [#cWB]_ is an excess power algorithm to identify short-duration gravitational wave signals.
+It uses a wavelet transformation to identify time-frequency pixels that can be grouped in a single cluster if they satisfy neighboring conditions.
 A tuned version for compact-binary coalescences chooses the time-frequency pixels if they mainly follow a pattern that increases in frequency.
 A maximum-likelihood-statistics calculated over the cluster is used to identify the proper parameter of the event, in particular the probability of the source direction and the coherent network signal-to-noise ratio.
-The last one is used to assign detection significance to the found events.
+The largest likelihood value is used to assign detection significance to the found events.

 **oLIB** [#oLIB]_ uses the Q transform to decompose GW strain data into several time-frequency planes of constant quality factors :math:`Q`, where :math:`Q
 \sim \tau f_0`.
 The pipeline flags data segments containing excess power and searches for clusters of these segments with identical :math:`f_0` and :math:`Q` spaced within 100 ms of each other.
-Coincidences among the detector network of clusters with a time-of-flight window up to 10 ms are then analyzed with a coherent (i.e., correlated across the detector network) signal model to identify possible GW candidate events.
+Coincidences among the detector network of clusters within a 10 ms light travel time window are then analyzed with a coherent (i.e., correlated across the detector network) signal model to identify possible GW candidate events.